thiagodnf/jmetrics/README.md

 If there is not pareto-front.txt in this folder, the tool will generante an approximate pareto-front based on the files and save this new front in the same directory.
 If everything is ok, a ```result.csv``` is going to be generated.

+If you want to see an example, please [click here](https://github.com/thiagodnf/jmetrics/tree/main/src/main/resources/examples/no-approx-pareto-front)

 ## Questions or Suggestions

 Feel free to create <a href="https://github.com/thiagodnf/jmetrics/issues">issues</a> here as you need